 Getty Images / Tom Werner

 Though the idea of being part of the dating pool later in life can seem daunting, it doesn't have to be.
 In fact, dating in your 40s can (and should!) be a wonderful thing.
-You're braver, smarter, wiser, and more discerning than you were in your 20s and 30s, which means that dating right now can be both fun and productive.
+You're braver, smarter, wiser, and more discerning than you were in your 20s and 30s, which means that finding the right partner can be both a fun and productive experience.
 Still, there are nuances to be aware of that likely weren't factors when you were dating in your earlier years.
 You may not have been as dedicated to your career or had fewer financial responsibilities.
 You also may not have had the experience of deeper relationships to learn from.
+But that's not to say these factors can, or will, negatively impact your ability to find the love of your life—especially if you're equipped with the tools you need to date effectively.

-If you're looking for love after age 40 and wondering where to start, we're here to help: We tapped four experts—Kelly Campbell, PhD, Fran Walfish, PsyD, Ramani Durvasula, PhD, and relationship expert Carmelia Ray—for their advice on dating during this decade and beyond.
-We narrowed their noteworthy advice down to 13 useful tips to keep in mind during every stage of dating—from the first encounter to falling in love.
+If you're looking for love after age 40 and wondering where to start, we're here to help: We tapped four experts—Kelly Campbell, PhD, Fran Walfish, PsyD, Ramani Durvasula, PhD, and relationship expert Carmelia Ray—for their advice on dating and relationships during this decade and beyond.
+Here's what to know before dating in your 40s, including useful tips to keep in mind when embarking on your journey to find love.

 Meet the Expert

-• Kelly Campbell, PhD, is a relationship expert and Interim Vice Provost at California State University, San Bernardino.
-She is the former host of the podcast "Let's Talk Relationships" and her research on relationships has been featured on TV, radio, and print and digital publications.
+- Kelly Campbell, PhD, is a relationship expert and Interim Vice Provost at California State University, San Bernardino.
+She is also the former host of the podcast "Let's Talk Relationships."

-• Carmelia Ray is an online dating expert and celebrity matchmaker who has been featured on television and on a variety of digital publications.
+- Carmelia Ray is an online dating expert and celebrity matchmaker who has been featured on television and in a variety of digital publications.

 Choose Your Partner Wisely